anilgeorge04/anilgeorge04.github.io/_pages/tinker.md

 classes: wide
 author_profile: false
 ---
+- Step 1: Be curious
+- Step 2+ Follow curiosity.

-This is where I tinker.
+This is where I tinker with Data & Technology and share my unpolished projects and analysis.

 <!-- [Categories](/tinker/categories/) -->